laukvik/Migrator/README.md

 # Readme

 Copies all rows from a source table to a destination table.
 Both source and destination tables must exist before copying.
+Since all copying is done through Java primitives, Migrator doesn't need to handle different databases individually.
+The following data types are supported:

+## Supported data types

+Migrator supports all data types in provided in the JDBC API.

+## Supported databases

+Migrator supports all databases with a JDBC driver

 ## Source
 Specify the connection details for the source